richie-omondi/sys_eng/0x01-shell_permissions/README.md

 - 3-new_owner - Changes the owner of the file to the new owner.
 - 4-empty - Creates an empty file.
 - 5-execute - Adds execute permission to the owner of the file.
+- 6-multiple_permissions -  Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.